wavemaker/docs/learn/app-development/widgets/datalive/datatable/table-configuration.md

 ### Message

 Various messages to be displayed at various stages of Data Table rendering can be configured.
 For example, a message to be displayed when No Data is found or while Data loading etc..
 Depending upon they layout type selected the message list will vary.

+Messages can also be configured for View More and View Less buttons shown in data table with On-Demand and Infinite Scroll paginations.

 Message On Error, Message On Add and Message On Update can be configured for CRUD operations in editable grids.